risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 Congrats, you are now ready to unleash the full potential of RisingWave on your own.
 Read [Develop with RisingWave Cloud](develop-overview.md) to start.

+<card
+title="Develop with RisingWave Cloud" content="RisingWave Cloud leverages the superpower of RisingWave Database, an open-source distributed SQL database specifically designed for stream processing.
+Start building your real-time applications with RisingWave Database, in the cloud." cloud="develop-overview"
+/>

 </TabItem>

 </Tabs>